BMC A-series engine: Twin cylinder A-series

 Under the code ADO11, a 474cc twin cylinder with a single H2 SU carburetor based on the 948cc unit was built with the intention to be used in ADO15 (Mini) with an in-sump gearbox.
 In May 1957, the engine was tested in one Austin A35, alongside a 20 hp 500cc air-cooled later 670cc water-cooled 2-cylinder two-stroke engine developed by Dr Joe Ehrlich of EMC Motorcycles that was tested in one Austin A30 before being used in an experimental Austin A30 based prototype with weight reduced to 584 kg (by way of a special lightweight body in steel that was a couple of gauges lighter than normal with altered panels to keep weight at a minimum) known as the Austin A20 or the "Lightweight Austin 7".

 In 2021 retired racing driver and Bugatti specialist Ivan Dutton rebuilt an example of the 4 stroke engine from an original head and cylinder block and documented the work on Youtube.
 He also has the EMC 2-cylinder two-stroke engine which he plans to return to running condition.

 Current use

-This engine continues to be improved, it has a very large and wide market, whether this is classic car industry or racing industry.
+This engine continues to be improved, it has a very large and wide market, whether in the classic car industry or the racing industry.
 It has a wide OEM manufacturer support.
 Almost every part of the engine is still made, whether in original specification or improved versions, pistons, camshafts, crankshafts, cylinder heads.
 Cylinder heads are available in 8v or 16v, made in aluminium with 5, 7 or 8 ports.
 Additionally over the past few decades it has not been unusual to see the A-Series stretched beyond 1275cc with capacities ranging from as low as 1293cc up to 1479cc, although it is commonly enlarged to 1380cc while retaining its reliability so long it is serviced regularly and well looked after.